 "On Tuesday, 13th, the English vice-consul sent me a note stating that an American prisoner had just passed his consulate for the city prison, and in a few minutes I received a dispatch from the governor notifying me of the same.
-I immediately called ceived a dispatch from the governor notifying me of the same.
 I immediately called upon this authority, who gave me a pass to the prison where I could have a public or private interview with the prisoner.
-I called the fiscal (attorney general) and a captain of the volunteers, who understood English perfectly, and under oath to me the prisoner made this declaration, he being unable to write from having his arms so long pinioned as to leave a partial paralysis of his hands: stated that he was a native of Aurora, Indiana, being married, and having a child force are of age; left New York Harboriu the schooner Grane Shot; signed the articles as a sailor for Falmouth, Lamaica Aurora, Indiana, being married, and having a child four years of age; leaf few loss.
-Harbor in the schooler Grape Shot; signed the articles as a sailor for Falmouth, Jamaica, in good faith, knowing nothing of the nature of the voyage save its legitimate object.
+I called the fiscal (attorney general) and a captain of the volunteers, who understood English perfectly, and under oath to me the prisoner made this declaration, he being unable to write from having his arms so long pinioned as to leave a partial paralysis of his hands: stated that he was a native of Aurora, Indiana, being married, and having a child four years of age; left New York Harbor in the schooner Grape Shot; signed the articles as a sailor for Falmouth, Jamaica, in good faith, knowing nothing of the nature of the voyage save its legitimate object.
 After anchoring in the Lower Bay of New York, waiting for a tug to tow her out to sea, which arrived at midnight, bringing some fifty armed Cubans with a good supply of munitions of war, objected to continue the voyage and desired to return to the city in the tug.
-The captain assured him that although he had taken the Cubans, he would not wish his vessal to run the Spanish blockade, but would proceed to Falmouth, land in the tug.
-The captain assured him that although he had taken the Cubans, he would not risk his vessel to run the Spanish blockade, but would proceed to Falmouth, land the men, and go for a cargo of cocoanuts.
+The captain assured him that although he had taken the Cubans, he would not risk his vessel to run the Spanish blockade, but would proceed to Falmouth, land the men, and go for a cargo of coccanuts.
 When off Cape Maysi the Cubans took possession of the vessel, changed her course, ran her to land, and discharged.